Lucifer Morningstar (Lucifer): Abilities

 Lucifer originally had a pair of angelic wings, which he instructed Maze to cut off with her karambits some time after he arrived in Los Angeles, leaving him with permanent scars on his back.
 Due to angels being able to literally self-actualize, his wings grow back at the end of the second season as he starts to experience emotional growth.
-By the end of the fourth season, his realization that he hates himself causes his wings to revert to a demonic bat-like appearance, though they later regain their angelic look when Chloe finally convinces him that she loves him for who he is.
-The wings are as durable as his body, being able to resist damage such as gunfire, and can generate a gust strong enough to knock a human over when flapped.
+By the end of the fourth season, his realization that he hates himself causes his wings to revert to a bat-like demonic appearance, though they later regain their angelic look when Chloe finally convinces him that she loves him for who he is.
+The wings are even more durable than his body, able to resist damage such as gunfire, and can generate a gust strong enough to knock a human over when flapped.

 Lucifer's principal weakness is that his invulnerability fails whenever Chloe is in his immediate vicinity, though it is not known exactly how close she needs to be for this to happen.
 If he is mortally injured when Chloe is nearby, he can die like a human.
 This effect renders him susceptible to even the most minor injuries, such as cutting his hand or stubbing his toe.
 As soon as Chloe is far enough away from him, his body again becomes impervious to damage and he instantly recovers from non-fatal injuries.
 He remained invulnerable near Chloe during their initial time together, with his weakness manifesting only after they shared a moment of emotional vulnerability when she saw the scars on his back from cutting off his wings.
 Her presence does not deprive Lucifer of any of his other supernatural traits, such as his strength or mojo, suggesting that his physical vulnerability is a manifestation of the emotional vulnerability Chloe triggers in him.